-The following four sales bracket the subject lot in size, topography, amenities and location, and are analyzed for the purpose of indicating what a well-informed buyer or seller would consider in forming an opinion of value for a site.
+In searching for comparable unbuildable land sales, or sales with limited site utility, all land sales and listings in Northwest Montana are reviewed that occurred in the past six years.
+The following four sales bracket the subject's characteristics in size, topography, recreational water amenity/proximity, access and site utility (buildability).
+The following four sales are analyzed for the purpose of indicating what a well-informed buyer or seller would consider in forming an opinion of value for a site.
 The most pertinent data and value indications from these sales are shown on the Land Sales Synopsis Chart to follow.